Japan launches a defense satellite carried by a new flagship H3 rocket

 JAXA will give further details about the launch later Monday.

-The rocket is carrying a Defense Ministry satellite, Kirameki No. 3, which uses X-band communication for military operations and reconnaissance, including information-gathering for signs of North Korean missile activity.
+The rocket is carrying a Defense Ministry satellite, Kirameki number 3, which uses X-band communication for military operations and reconnaissance, including information-gathering for signs of North Korean missile activity.
 X-band satellite is less affected by weather conditions and is capable of supporting stable communication.
-Kirameki No. 3 adds to two earlier X-band satellites already in operation.
+Kirameki number 3 adds to two earlier X-band satellites already in operation.

 The launch was the third consecutive successful flight of the H3 system after the shocking failed debut flight last year when the rocket had to be destroyed with its payload.